Yip Tse & Tang Solicitors: Your Trusted Legal Partner in Hong Kong

 Notary Public, Apostille and Legalisation

 Trusted document authentication and certification services.
 Our experienced notaries ensure your documents meet legal standards, providing peace of mind and global recognition.
 Whether for international business or personal matters, we offer efficient and transparent services.
 Benefit from our lowest fee of $900, ensuring accessibility to essential legal processes.
-Examples of notarised documents: affidavits, declarations, statutory forms, contracts etc.
+Examples of notarised documents: passports, address proofs, affidavits, declarations, statutory forms, contracts etc.

 Wills Drafting